 101 years old does not necessarily mean it’s outdated.
 Tokyo Station always look like several years old thanks to well maintenance and continuous renovation.This is one of Japan’s oldest train stations and also city’s major hub to many other places in Japan.
 A park is currently being constructed right in front of the station and planned to be completed before Tokyo 2020.

 Shinjuku is popular obviously for strong reasons.
-Long before Scarlett Johansson’s Lost in Translation, Shinjuku already earned its fame for the local.
+Long before Scarlett Johansson’s Lost in Translation movie, Shinjuku already earned its fame amongst the local.
 It’s a home to the busiest train station, shopping arcade, fine dining, skyscrapers and unique architecture buildings.

 Two buildings featured in Tokyo 2020 video are Cocoon Tower and Tokyo Government Buildings.
 Cocoon Tower is known for its unique design and its surrounding.
 Tokyo Government Building is popular for its viewing deck overlooking Tokyo city without any admission fee.